AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 Attributes represent the individual fields within an event.
 We've normalized these field names to allow for easier mapping of data from different SaaS services.

-Each attribute must have a unique `id`, `name`, and `description`.
+Each attribute must have a unique `id`, `key`, `name`, and `description`.
 Additionally, each attribute must have a `type` defined.
 The `type` field is used to define the data type of the attribute.
 The available types are:

 * string
 * integer